 Cheesecake – Jewish style

 Some cheesecakes are set with gelatin and have smooth, jelly-like texture.
 This cheesecake is baked and sets due to its whipped egg.
 When chilled it has an appealing dry, soft, crumbly texture.
 I use the soft cheese bought in tubs.
 These were light soft cheese; full fat soft cheese and marscapone.
 Ricotta is one to try but the recipe below is already perfect.
-Most of these cheeses cost the same (£4.00 a kilo).
+These wet cheeses cost similarly eg £5 – £6 a kilo.

 - 3 eggs (£0.75)